-The example in this screen shows that 11 digit dialed numbers for outbound calls, beginning with a number such as 1786 used for test purposes during the compliance test, arriving from the Communication Manager location, will use route policy To ASBCE, which sends the call out to the PSTN via Avaya SBCE and the XO Communications SIP Trunk.
+The following screen illustrates an example dial pattern used to verify outbound calls from the Enterprise to the PSTN during the compliance test.
+The example in this screen shows that 12 digit dialed numbers, beginning with the digits 0I, used for Long Distance National calls, arriving from the Communication Manager location, will use route policy To ASBCE, which sends the call out to the PSTN via Avaya SBCE and the Alestra SIP Trunk.